 While protein is important, it’s essential to maintain a balanced diet that includes carbohydrates, healthy fats, vitamins, and minerals from a variety of sources.

-Consider whether a high-protein diet is something you can sustain over the long term.
+Consider whether high-protein meals are something you can sustain over the long term.
 Fad diets or extreme dietary changes are often difficult to stick with and might not provide all the nutrients your body needs.

 The sources of protein matter.
 Go for lean protein sources like poultry, fish, beans, legumes, nuts, and seeds.
 Highly processed or fatty protein sources might come with other health risks.